Board of Trustees

 Other position: coach at the government's coaching centre InterCoach.

 Katja Mur is the deputy chair of Nuffic's Board of Trustees and Head of the Audit Committee.

 Beatrice Boots (1967) is a director of Platform Bèta Techniek (PBT).
 This foundation ensures that science, technology and engineering education is more aligned with the labour market.
 It engages with all education sectors – from primary to higher education – and the private sector.

 At PBT she set up Jet-Net (Jongeren en Technologie Netwerk Nederland).
 She also developed EDK (Eerst De Klas), a trainee programme which trains academics to become top lecturers, with a special focus on the development of leadership skills.

 Before joining PBT, she worked at the Jakarta Liaison Office of the University of Amsterdam, Utrecht University, the University of Groningen and Leiden University.
 She was also responsible for the internationalisation policy of the Faculty of Economics and Econometrics of the University of Amsterdam.

-Within the Board of Trustees Beatrice Boots is a member of the Strategic Committee.
+Within the Board of Trustees Ewout West is member of the Audit Committee.